James-S-Santangelo/paper-rcourse/paper.md

 ## Teaching Experience

-For the first iteration of the course, our teaching team consisted of six graduate students from several different fields (Physiology, Biomedical Engineering, Physics, Psychology, and Nutritional Science); we divided course topics among each instructor to develop and deliver individual lessons and assignments to the eight participating students.
-After the core material had been developed, we could reduce the number of instructors to four graduate students for the second iteration (Physics, Ecology and Evolutionary Biology, Psychology, and Cell and Systems Biology) although the number of students increased to 26.
+For the first iteration of the course, our teaching team consisted of six graduate students from several fields (Physiology, Biomedical Engineering, Physics, Psychology, and Nutritional Science); we divided course topics among each instructor to develop and deliver individual lessons and assignments to the eight participating students.
+After the core material had been developed, we reduced the number of instructors to four graduate students for the second iteration (Physics, Ecology and Evolutionary Biology, Psychology, and Cell and Systems Biology) although the number of students increased to 26.
 We estimate that four instructors could effectively teach the